Sunrise on the Reaping: Plot

-Haymitch Abernathy lives in Panem's District 12 with his impoverished mother and younger brother, Sid.
-Haymitch illegally distills moonshine (for Hattie Meeney) to support his family and regularly sneaks into the woods to meet his girlfriend, Lenore Dove Baird.
-On Haymitch's 16th birthday, the reaping for the 50th Annual Hunger Games is held.
-To celebrate the 2nd Quarter Quell, all districts must provide twice as many tributes.
-At the reaping, a District 12 male tribute attempts to escape but is killed.
-In the ensuing chaos, Haymitch attempts to protect Lenore Dove from Peacekeepers.
-District 12's cruel tribute escort Drusilla Sickle, and Plutarch Heavensbee, a cameraman who appears sympathetic to the tributes, then appoint Haymitch as the substitute tribute, re‐staging the reaping.
-His fellow District 12 tributes include betting oddsmaker Wyatt Callow, neighbor and close friend Louella McCoy, and the rich and callous Maysilee Donner.
+Haymitch Abernathy lives in Panem's District 12 with his impoverished, widowed mother and younger brother, Sid.
+Haymitch works for Hattie Meeney, a bootlegger, illegally distilling moonshine to support his family.
+He regularly sneaks into the woods to meet his girlfriend, Lenore Dove Baird, a member of the Covey, a nomadic musical group forced to settle in District 12.

+The 50th Annual Hunger Games reaping is held on Haymitch's sixteenth birthday.
+To celebrate the anniversary, known as the Second Quarter Quell, all districts must provide four tributes instead of the typical two.
+At the District 12 reaping, a male tribute, Woodbine Chance, attempts to escape but is killed.
+In the ensuing chaos, Haymitch protects Lenore Dove from Peacekeepers.
+District 12's cruel tribute escort Drusilla Sickle and Plutarch Heavensbee, a cameraman who appears sympathetic to the tributes, then appoint Haymitch as the substitute tribute, re‐staging the reaping to remove the killing of Chance and subsequent disorder from the Capitol's broadcast.
+Haymitch's fellow District 12 tributes include betting oddsmaker Wyatt Callow, neighbor and close friend Louella McCoy, and the rich and callous Maysilee Donner.

-Arriving in the Capitol, the District 12 tributes are dismissed as "long shots."
+Arriving in the Capitol, the District 12 tributes are quickly dismissed as "long shots."
 During the Tribute Parade, a horse-drawn chariot accident kills Louella.
-Haymitch defiantly carries her body down the parade route and lays her before President Snow, then mockingly applauds him.
-Haymitch is taken to Heavensbee Hall, where President Snow threatens that Gamemakers will punish him with a painful death if he continues being defiant.
-Attempting to cover up the parade fiasco, Snow brings in a drugged body double replacement for Louella, whom the District 12 tributes nickname "Lou Lou."
+Haymitch defiantly carries her body down the parade route and lays her in front of the tyrannical ruler of Panem, President Snow, before mockingly applauding him.
+Haymitch is taken to the Heavensbee family estate, where President Snow threatens Haymitch with a slow, painful death in the Games if he continues his defiance.
+To cover up the parade fiasco, Snow replaces Louella with a kidnapped, tortured and drugged body double, whom the District 12 tributes nickname "Lou Lou."
+From her behaviour, they deduce she is from District 11.

-With no surviving victors from their district, the District 12 tributes are assigned random mentors from previous Games, Wiress of District 3, and Mags of District 4.
-Competing alliances quickly form between the Career tributes and the other district tributes, who nickname themselves "The Newcomers."
-During training, Beetee, a former victor cruelly forced to mentor his own son Ampert (who was reaped to punish Beetee's rebellious behavior), recruits Haymitch for a covert plan to sabotage the arena.
-Plutarch gives Haymitch information about the sabotage and, to gain Haymitch's trust, arranges for a bittersweet farewell call with Lenore Dove.
-Haymitch agrees to detonate explosives in the arena's underground water tank to flood the arena's computer systems.
-After the Gamemakers give Haymitch a punitive low score for his parade behavior, he adopts a defiant "rascal" persona in the tribute interviews to attract sponsors.
+With no reachable District 12 victors, the tributes are randomly assigned mentors from other districts, Wiress of District 3 and Mags of District 4.
+Opposing alliances quickly form; Districts 1, 2, 4 and 5 make up the Career alliance, and the other districts nickname themselves the "Newcomers."
+During training, Beetee, a former victor cruelly forced to mentor his own son, Ampert, as punishment for rebellious activities, recruits Haymitch for a covert plan to sabotage the arena.
+In this plan, Haymitch and Ampert will use smuggled explosives to blow a hole in the arena's underground water tank and flood its computer systems.
+Plutarch gives Haymitch information about the sabotage and, to gain his trust, arranges a bittersweet farewell call with Lenore Dove.
+After the Gamemakers give Haymitch a punitive low score for his parade behavior, he adopts a lawless and charismatic "rascal" persona in the tribute interviews to attract sponsors.